 How much does Google Voice cost?

 Google Voice offers free local numbers to any U.S resident.
-Domestic and outbound calls to the US (including Alaska and Hawaii) and Canada are currently free of charge while international calls are billed according to a schedule posted on the Google Voice website.
+Domestic and outbound calls to the US (including Alaska and Hawaii) and Canada are mostly free of charge while international calls are billed according to a schedule posted on the Google Voice website.
 The Google Voice cost for international calls ranges from 1-6¢ per minute depending on where the call is going.

-There is a fee to change your Google Voice number however Google Voice recently announced the ability to port numbers for $20.
-Porting is currently limited to cell phone numbers.
+There is a cost to change your Google Voice number ─ however, Google Voice recently announced the ability to port numbers for $20.
+Porting is currently inbound and limited to cell phone numbers.
 You can transfer your Google Voice number to another carrier, but there is a $3 cost.

 What are others saying about Grasshopper and Google Voice?